 Playing an instrument can go straight to a musician’s head, scientists have revealed.

 A study by researchers at Liverpool University has shown that practice and performance prevent a vital part of the brain from shrinking with age.

 Musicians in the Royal Liverpool Philharmonic Orchestra were found to have an average of 15 percent more gray matter in the brain region than nonmusicians.
 The part of the brain involved, called Broca’s area, deals with memory, language processing, and organization.

 University of Regensburg neurologist Arne May and colleagues asked 12 people in their early twenties, most of them women, to learn a classic three-ball juggling trick over three months until they could sustain a performance for at least a minute.
 Another 12 were a control group who did not juggle.

 All the volunteers were given a brain scan with magnetic resonance imaging (MRI) at the start of the program, and a second after three months.

-The scans found that learning to juggle increased by about three percent the volume of gray matter in the mid-temporal area and left posterior intra-parietal sulcus, which are parts of the left hemisphere of the brain that process data from visual motion.
+The scans found that learning to juggle increased the volume of gray matter in the mid-temporal area and left posterior intra-parietal sulcus by about three percent.
+These are parts of the left hemisphere of the brain that process data from visual motion.
 Students who had not undergone juggling training showed no such change.

 Drive a cab